 This is essentially an extension of the point above.
 What was true at the time of IPO may not be true later and you may not be tracking the business closely.
 Difficult to believe now but Reliance Power IPO was subscribed within minutes despite being one of the largest IPOs in India.
 It was heavily subscribed (73 times to be precise) but market conditions became hostile by the time shares were listed amid US subprime crisis.
 Subsequent developments were also not positive for the company and markets simply stopped caring afterwards.

-Another recent example is test preparation company CL Educate which had a tepid listing in March 2017 but fundamentals worsened subsequently while investors also became increasingly wary of increasing competition from online players.
-Within a year of listing, the stock had lost 67.3% from IPO price and currently trades at just INR74 per share against the IPO price of INR502 per share.
+Another example is test preparation company CL Educate which had a tepid listing in March 2017 but fundamentals worsened subsequently while investors also became increasingly wary of growing competition from online players.
+Within a year of listing, the stock lost 67.3% from IPO price.

-False moats can disappear pretty fast, especially when it comes to disruptions from online and digital spaces.
-These situations are sometimes purely license driven and the moment the business is open for more players, the so-called competitive advantage evaporates.
+False moats can disappear pretty fast, especially when it comes to disruptions from online and digital spaces and as a result of regulatory changes.
 In some cases, moats in the areas of capital investment, distribution and network can be offset by a new technology and the erstwhile asset quickly becomes a liability.
+Thus, IPO exit strategy or criteria is perfectly valid if you notice any of these happening in your portfolio companies.

 #3 You may be caught in multi-year structural cycles